salrashid123/gcp-adc-tpm/README.md

 Also note that issuing identity token is not supported

+### Generate key on TPM and export x509 certificate to GCP

+If you want to use option `2` where you generate a key on the tpm and issue an x509, see [Generate key on TPM and export public X509 certificate to GCP](https://github.com/salrashid123/oauth2?tab=readme-ov-file#b-generate-key-on-tpm-and-export-public-x509-certificate-to-gcp)

 ### Remote Key Transfer

 If you used option `3` above to transfer the service account key from your laptop (`local`) to `TPM-A` (tpm-a being the system where you will run the metadata server):